Improved convergence rate of kNN graph Laplacians: differentiable self-tuned affinity: Introduction

 \section{Introduction}

-Graph Laplacian has been an essential tool in data analysis, and the applications include dimension reduction \cite{tenenbaum2000global, belkin2003laplacian, coifman2006diffusion, talmon2013diffusion}, clustering analysis \cite{ng2001spectral, von2007tutorial}, and semi-supervised learning \cite{belkin2002semi, zhu2003semi, el2016asymptotic, slepcev2019analysis, flores2022analysis}, among others.
-In this work, we consider graph Laplacians constructed from high-dimensional data vectors, and our analysis focuses on when they further lie on an unknown low-dimensional manifold.
-Specifically, from a set of i.i.d. samples $X = \{x_i\}_{i=1}^N$ in $\R^m$, one can construct a (kernelized) {\it graph affinity} matrix as $W_{ij} = K_\epsilon(x_i, x_j)$, where $K_\epsilon(x,y)$ is a kernel function typically parametrized by a bandwidth parameter $\epsilon > 0$.
+The graph Laplacian has been an essential tool in data analysis, and the applications include dimension reduction \cite{tenenbaum2000global, belkin2003laplacian, coifman2006diffusion, talmon2013diffusion}, clustering analysis \cite{ng2001spectral, von2007tutorial}, and semi-supervised learning \cite{belkin2002semi, zhu2003semi, el2016asymptotic, slepcev2019analysis, flores2022analysis}, among others.
+In this work, we consider graph Laplacians constructed from high-dimensional data vectors, and we further assume that they lie on an unknown low-dimensional manifold.
+Specifically, from a set of i.i.d. samples $X = \{x_i\}_{i=1}^N$ in $\R^m$, one constructs a (kernelized) {\it graph affinity} matrix as $W_{ij} = K_\epsilon(x_i, x_j)$, where $K_\epsilon(x,y)$ is a kernel function typically parametrized by a bandwidth parameter $\epsilon > 0$.
 For example, $W_{ij} = k_0(\|x_i - x_j\|^2 / \epsilon)$ for some function $k_0$ on $[0, \infty)$, and this is called a ``fixed-bandwidth'' kernelized affinity.
 When $k_0$ is the indicator function $\mathbf{1}_{[0,1]}$, $W$ will assign a weight one to an edge between $x_i$ and $x_j$ when $\|x_i - x_j\| \le \sqrt{\epsilon}$, and zero otherwise.

 Fixed-bandwidth graph affinity encounters challenges in practice when data samples are distributed unevenly, which results in smaller local mutual distances at some samples (in dense regions) and larger distances at others (in sparse regions).
 By using a universal bandwidth $\epsilon$, the points in dense regions may be over-connected while those in sparse regions are left with no neighbors.
 This often results in instability (large variance error) in the performance of graph Laplacian methods.